Neroware/GodotRx/addons/reactivex/README.md

 var collection : ReactiveCollection = ReactiveCollection.new(["a", "b", "c", "d", "e", "f"])
 ```

-(Its constructor should support generators of type `IterableBase` as well...)
+Its constructor supports generators of type `IterableBase` as well...

-### Operators

-A large set of functional operators can be used to transform observables. **Be careful!
-I have not tested them all...!**
-For more info, also check out the comments in the operator scripts!

 ### Input Events